Programme: B.A. LL.B. (Hons.)

 95 and above 5

-Every student has to secure a minimum of 75% attendance in each course.
-However, in exceptional cases the attendance requirement may be relaxed, but not below the minimum of 67%, in the following cases only:-
+Every student is mandatorily required to secure a minimum of 75% attendance in each course.
+However, in exceptional cases the attendance requirement may be relaxed:

-Students who have participated in University sponsored/approved activities for which necessary attendance will be given for the days of absence (i.e., number of classes) and the attendance will be calculated accordingly.
+Students participating in University sponsored/approved activities will be given necessary attendance for the days of absence (i.e., number of classes) and the attendance will be calculated accordingly.
 However, in any case percentage of actual attendance of classes falling below 67% shall not be given any consideration for relaxation.

 Students are required to submit approved Academic Leave forms along with copy of invitation, abstract and copy of article within a week before the activity.
 No Academic Leave will be considered subsequently.

-In cases where the student falls short of 75% attendance but secures more than 70% in a particular course, will be allowed to take the exam in the course, provided the student has secured more than 75% attendance on the average in all the courses put together but excluding the course(s) in which the student secured less than 70% attendance.
-There will be no marks for attendance calculated accordingly.
+In cases where the student falls short of 75% attendance but secures more than 70% in a particular course, will be allowed to take the exam in that course, provided the student has secured more than 75% attendance on average in all the courses put together but excluding the course(s) in which calculated accordingly.